 [END EXHIBIT]

-Exhibit 15.12 shows the resulting percent of patients having no falls at different time intervals.
+Exhibit 15.12 shows the resulting percentage of patients having no falls at different time intervals.
 Cases had a fall sooner than the controls.
 The statistical significance of differences in rates of falls over time can be established with the variance for the Kaplan-Meier statistic.

 [INSERT EXHIBIT]